 Lot 19.
-Pier, old 48, foot of Clinton street, reserving and excepting therefrom a berth 150 feet long at the outer end of the westerly or lower side of the pier, and one-half of the surface of the pier adjacent and contiguous thereto.
+Pier, old 48, foot of Clinton street, reserving and excepting therefrom a berth 150 feet long at the outer end of the westerly or lower side of the pier, and one-half of the surface of the pier adjacent and conouter end of the westerly or lower side of the pier, and one-half of the surface of the pier adjacent and contiguous thereto.

 Lot 20.
-Bulkhead foot of Cherry street and Pier 55, excepting the northerly side of the pier, and with reservation for public bath.
+Bulkhead foot of Cherry street and Pier 55. excepting the northerly side of the pier, and with reservation for public bath.